Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Graph Dirichlet and graph inverted Dirichlet laws

-One might wonder whether this relation can be generalized in the case of decomposable graph.
-This is not true in general.
-One can check that for the graph \(1-2-3\) it is impossible to couple these two models through independent Gamma random variables. \end{Remark}
+One might wonder whether this relation can be generalized to the case of a decomposable graph.
+In general, this is not true.
+For instance, it can be verified that for the graph \(1-2-3\), it is impossible to couple these two models using independent Gamma random variables. \end{Remark}